Menesay/LOR/README.md

 1. send hostname
 2. send port

-wait for a while and the http proxy will running at 127.0.0.10:1401
+Wait for a while and the http proxy will running at 127.0.0.10:1401